Towerism/dotfiles/README.md

 - acpi (required by polybar for battery indicator)
 - [color-blend](https://www.github.com/towerism/color-blend) (used for calculating colors)
+- colorz (used as a backend for pywal)
 - feh (required for background)
 - Font Awesome (required by polybar)
 - unifont (required by polybar)